wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Click "+ Create" to create a new Cosmos DB account.
 1. For Resource Group, Instance Account Name: PROTIP: Add a date to the end of the name to make it unique.
-1. For Capacity mode, leave the default "Provisioned throughput", NOT "Serverless".
-Learn more about capacity mode
+1. For Capacity mode, <a target="_blank" href="https://aka.ms/cosmos-models">Learn more</a>
+   * leave the default "Provisioned throughput",
+   * NOT "Serverless".
+   <br /><br />

+   Automatic scaling for unpredictable spikes and dips in traffic.
+   Guaranteed speed at any scale—even through bursts—with instant, limitless elasticity, fast reads, and multi-master writes, anywhere in the world.

 1. Check "Apply" to Apply Free Tier Discount.
 With Azure Cosmos DB free tier, you will get the first 1000 RU/s and 25 GB of storage for free in an account.
 You can enable free tier on up to one account per subscription.
-Estimated $64/month discount per account.
+Estimated $64/month discount per account."

-1. For "Limit total account throughput", leave checked "Limit the total amount of throughput that can be provisioned on this account
+1. For "Limit total account throughput", leave checked "Limit the total amount of throughput that can be provisioned on this account"

    This limit will prevent unexpected charges related to provisioned throughput.
 You can update or remove this limit after your account is created.